Forget Traditional Pink

 BLUE is for Boys and YELLOW is for Girls…..

 The eel continues to grow and at approximately 1.3 meters / 4 feet its colour changes again, this time to yellow, and the eel enters its female stage where upon it is able to lay eggs.

 They are frequently found hiding under rocks and ledges or buried in the sand with just their heads and upper body visible – it is quite a special sight to see the entire length of a ribbon eel at any stage of its life cycle.
 We have also noticed that the juvenile black phase eel is more regularly spotted on sandy and rubble patches whilst the electric blue male and yellow female are seen with more frequency at our dive sites that have a higher density of coral.
 This may be due to migration as the eel matures and has a need for more food (nutrition) as it develops from juvenile to adult.

 Despite their slender bodies ribbon eels have an incredible lifespan of up to 20 years and can grow to over one meter in length.
 Ribbon eels are carnivores and their diets consist of shrimps and small fish.

 Ribbon eels do not appear to be seasonal and can be seen at all three of our resorts in North Sulawesi.
-Some of our best sites for seeing ribbon eels include Sahaung and Paradise Pier in Bangka; Circus and Tanjung Bulo in Manado; and Angels Window and Nudifalls in Lembeh – where they have been known to be spotted out swimming!
+Some of our best sites for seeing ribbon eels include Sahaung and Paradise Pier in Bangka; Circus and Tanjung Bulo in Manado; and Angels Window and Nudifalls in Lembeh – where they have even been known to be spotted out swimming!

 So now you know a little bit more about these amazing little eels maybe you’re feeling inspired to come and see some for real!
-For more information about all three of our dive centres and our North Sulawesi dive packages contact us on [email protected] – or, better still, why not book a place on our Passport to Paradise program which allows you to dive your way around all three of our North Sulawesi destinations – A truly complete diving package!
+For more information about all three of our dive centers and our North Sulawesi dive packages contact us on [email protected] – or, better still, why not book a place on our Passport to Paradise program which allows you to dive your way around all three of our North Sulawesi destinations – A truly complete diving package!

 More marine life facts and photos coming next month so keep checking out our Blogs for updates!